Wyman Park, Baltimore: History

 Throughout the eighteenth and nineteenth centuries, this land remained attached to large rural estates, and the only settlement of note occurred in the adjacent Stony Run valley.
 Here, along the stream's west bank, two flour mills once operated.
 It is believed that one mill, Ensor's, was located opposite 36th Street.

 In the 1870s, the Swan Lake Narrow Gauge Railroad (later called the Baltimore and Lehigh Railroad, and in 1901, the Maryland and Pennsylvania Railroad) was built along Stony Run.
 In the last quarter of the nineteenth century, a popular tavern, known as Biddy Rice's Saloon, operated along the tracks opposite Bottle Hill, upon which sits the present-day Tudor Arms Apartments.

 Most construction took place in the 1920s and continued into the 1960s with several small garden apartments.
 In addition, Keswick Nursing Home north of 40th Street has expanded, while next door Roland Park Place has replaced the Roland Park Country School.
 To the east Johns Hopkins University has slowly expanded into Wyman Park, and some of the open space has disappeared.

-Northern District Police Station

 Wyman Park is home of the Northern District Police Station, which is listed on the National Register of Historic Places.